Using Cloud Connector to remediate issues across your Red Hat Satellite infrastructure

 - In the Satellite web UI, navigate to Configure > Inventory Upload and select your organization.

-Click Restart to upload your host inventory to Red Hat Insights.
+Click Restart to upload your host inventory to Insights for Red Hat Enterprise Linux.

 Repeat this step for each organization from which you want to upload a host inventory.